Path Integral Approach to Input-Output Theory: Loops

 Loops in our diagrams correspond to equal-time Green functions whose interpretation is not entirely unambiguous in the Keldysh formalism.
 In order to determine their value for the fields that appear in the interaction action, we trace back the correlators of the classical and quantum fields to correlators of the plus and minus fields situated on the Keldysh contour.

 Here we introduced the following correlators of the plus and minus fields,

 Returning to the discrete action, see Eq.~\eqref{eq:action_system_all_modes}, we see that the barred fields appear one time-step after the non-barred field along the Keldysh contour.
-This implies that what we consider to be equal times in the continuum notation actually corresponds to $\delta\bar{\phi}(t_i+\delta t_i)\delta\phi(t_i)$.
-We thus find
+This implies that what we consider to be equal times in the continuum notation actually corresponds to $\delta\bar{\phi}(t_i+\delta t_i)\delta\phi(t_i)$ in the discrete notation.
+In the continuum limit, $\delta t_i$ approaches zero from above (below) on the forward (backward) contour (because time decreases along the backward contour).
+The correct equal-time limit in Eqs.~\eqref{eq:deltaphiG1}-\eqref{eq:deltaphiG4} thus reads

-where the arrow denotes the limit of equal times.
+where $0^+$ ($0^-$) denotes the limit of approaching zero from above (below).
+We note that this is not identical to the value one would get by setting $t=t'$ in the discrete Green's functions.
 In all but the greater Green functions, the creation operator stands to the left of the annihilation operator, because the barred fields appear after the unbarred fields along the Keldysh contour.
 The greater Green function has the opposite operator ordering, since the barred field is inserted in the forward branch, i.e. before the unbarred field which is inserted along the backward branch.